Spy-Seth/nextjs-directory-listing-and-404-inconsistancy/README.md

-# Next.js reproduction issue directory
+# Next.js reproduction issue directory listing instead of 404 error

 This directory demonstrate an inconsistency between Next.js dev mode (`next dev`) and the deployed version on versel.